Bank-Builder/temporal_journey/deployment-demo/README.md

 - https://www.sars.gov.za/TaxTypes/TT/How-Submit/Annual-Return/Pages/Universal-Branch-Codes.aspx

 # TODOs
-4) :question: **TODO** should the sequences issue (their value not being replicated to dest) be sorted out?
+1) :question: **TODO** Is it an issue that sequence values replicated are not replicated to destination? https://pgdash.io/blog/postgres-replication-gotchas.html See Sequences section
+  - current thinking :thinking:: not a problem as data never inserted on canonical
+  - for backup & then restore's a step for brining the sequence values up-to-date is better placed

-7) :question: **TODO** When adding columns to a table: https://pgdash.io/blog/postgres-replication-gotchas.html recommends
+2) :question: **TODO** When adding columns to a table: https://pgdash.io/blog/postgres-replication-gotchas.html recommends
   - pause replication (destination side) ALTER SUBSCRIPTION mysub DISABLE;
   - `migrate the destination first, then the source and then resume the subscription.` we are doing the opposite, need to check if this switch in logic is not needed

-8) :question: **TODO** check that multiple schemas on a ms will work
+3) :question: **TODO** check that multiple schemas on a ms will work